Photo Credit: unsplash

 How to get over someone you love

-Yes, I understand you are currently in pain, you keep having those flashbacks of your previous relationship, in which you got heartbroken recently.
+Yes, I understand you are currently in pain; you keep having those flashbacks of your previous relationship, in which you got heartbroken recently.

 You can’t seem to get over someone you shared good memories with.
 Beautiful things have been done together, and the lovely plans you had together.

 Yes, it happens.
 But the other partner can still be genuinely in love.
-At the same time, the other person might not see reasons for staying back in such relationships.
+At the same time, the other person might not see reasons for staying in such relationships.

 If you are currently reading this, I am pretty sure the partner still in love is you.
-You probably feel so terrible, the pains feel like never-ending any time soon.
+You probably feel so terrible; the pains feel like never-ending any time soon.
 You wonder why you still feel this way.
 Will the feeling ever go away?

-If I knew half of what I know about getting over someone you love, I would have moved on with the speed of light and not waste those precious months.
+If I knew half of what I know about getting over someone you love, I would have moved on with the speed of light and not wasted those precious months.
 Yes, the process of healing from heartbreak is natural, but you can hasten it with the right strategies and approach.

-So how do you know you need to get over someone you love?
+So, how do you know you need to get over someone you love?

 According to psychological research, it takes 11 weeks to feel better after a breakup.
 In contrast, it takes 18 months to heal after a divorce.
 Sure, the process can be different for different individuals, and I won’t be recommending a healing window.